shabbyrobe/amiss/doc/selecting.rst

     $artists = $manager->getList('Artist', array('limit'=>30, 'offset'=>60));

-The second style is suited to the way your UI typically thinks of pagination: using page number/page size:
+The second style is suited to the way your UI typically thinks of pagination: using page number/page size.
+This is passed as a :term:`2-tuple` using the ``page`` key:

 .. code-block:: php